-However, DCMS have since told us there will be no changes to what non-professional activity can take place at step two.
+DCMS have told us there are no changes to what non-professional activity can take place at step two.

 This means, as per 29 March guidance above, activity can take place within social contact limits.
 Which is six people, or two households meeting outside to rehearse.

 Larger numbers can of course still rehearse online:

 There is separate guidance and restrictions for youth groups (where all members were under 18 as of 31 August 2020) – see Youth Groups below for more details.

 Music in churches

 There are some different rules for music in churches.
 These relate to music as part of worship only - and do not apply to hiring a church for a group rehearsal.